 - Optimisation – How should you optimise your campaign depending on what will appeal to your prospects.

 We’ve created this guide to explain your options when it comes to remarketing in PPC.
-We’ll be covering what works best with Google and what we have found from our experience as a digital marketing agency.
+We’ll be covering what works best with Google and what we have found from our experience as a digital agency.